customer service strategy

 The best customer service strategy will accomplish each of these key goals.
 But how does one create a strategy that does that?
 What are the specific features needed to create such a plan?
 Here are a few key features to focus on when building an effective customer service strategy.

-Increasingly, all three of these customer experience strategy goals are grouped together with a singular goal — creating a personalised “customer journey.”
+Increasingly, all three of these customer experience strategy goals are grouped together with a singular goal — creating a personalized “customer journey.”
 In a recent survey, 86 percent of senior marketers said that it was either absolutely critical or very important to create a cohesive customer journey.

 Why?
 In the age of online retail, customers now have more options than ever before for how to interact with a business.
 And whether that interaction is in person or online, the experience should always be consistent with a company’s specific brand voice and image.
 So, for example, when a customer goes online to ask a question about a product that they recently purchased in-store, they should receive the same friendly guidance that they did in person.
 If a company cannot provide this kind of cohesive journey, it risks losing that customer’s business to a competitor.